Director: Ann E. Roemer

 Margaret Garr, Main 069A, (435) 797-2081, email@example.com

-The Intensive English Language Institute (IELI) is an academic program contained in the Department of Languages, Philosophy and Communication Studies in the College of Humanities and Social Sciences.
+The Intensive English Language Institute (IELI) is an academic program in the college containing the humanities and social sciences.
 IELI teaches international students, residents, and refugees the English skills and cultural knowledge they need to be successful university students.
 IELI also trains international teaching assistants (ITAs) for USU.
 Information about the ITA training is available through the School of Graduate Studies.

 The IELI program accepts students seeking a degree at Utah State University, as well as students who want to study English for personal or professional reasons.
 Students may enroll to study only English.

 Four levels of study are offered each semester.
 The ability levels of classes range from high-beginning through advanced.
-Students entering IELI must have a basic knowledge of English in listening, speaking, reading and writing.
 Several of the level 1 and 2 classes are combined into multilevel classes.
 Classes focus on listening, speaking, reading, writing, and cultural skills.
 In addition, there are topics courses, covering topics ranging from current events and the environment to academic literacy and the cultures of the U.S. Students must complete one topics course for every level they study in the IELI program.

 Credit for Intensive English Study